-"I wish it was so simple."
+"I wish it was simple."
 Danny moved around the desk keeping his arms raised.
-"This wasn't supposed to happen like this."
+"You actually should be happy that it's me here."

 "What the hell does that mean?"

 Danny sighed and dropped his head, but he didn't move.
 Kate began to lift her gun again to make her point when the sound of crunching glass had her moving.
-She spun to see who was approaching but barely saw him behind the chair that he was swinging at her.
-Kate couldn't react before the full force came down on her upper back.
+She spun to take on the new threat but barely saw him behind the chair that he was swinging at her.
+Kate couldn't react before the full force came down on her head and upper back.
 The impact and pain sent her down hard and the gun from her hands.
+She felt the warm blood from the gash on her head begin to trickle down her face.
 She was disoriented and tried to refocus enough to respond to what would happen next and get the gun.
-She felt herself being lifted up and pressed against the wall.
+She felt herself being lifted.
+The next sensation was her being yanked to her feet and pressed against the wall.
 She tried to focus on the man pinning her but his gun kept her attention.
-Finally looking past the barrel she knew him immediately and the moment they had met a month earlier, she had noted he'd be someone to remember.
+Finally looking past the barrel she studied the man.
+She knew him immediately and the moment they had met, she had noted he'd be someone to remember.
 He almost looked like a comic book character with a box-shaped head, and hair that was just short enough it sprouted in all directions.
 His eyes were narrow slits and a scar that ran from his left eye down his cheek.
 She had asked him about it on the third visit to the bar.
 He had an entertaining story for every scar and had acted charming and funny.
 Now she realized his skills surpassed his dumb blockhead exterior.

 "Katelynn."
 He smiled at her.

-"Niko," she responded back, "Why don't you tell me what this is all about?"
+"Nikko," she responded.
+"Why don't you tell me what this is all about?"

 "Maybe have a seat and wait like a normal person."

-He laughed at her smartass comeback and leaned in closer.
-"Why don't you just give it up."
+He laughed at her reaction and leaned in closer.
+"Why don't you just give it up?"

 "She doesn't know," Danny spoke up circling back into Kate's view.
 "Alex didn't even tell her I was alive.
 She's just in the wrong place at the wrong time."

-Kate looked from Niko and back to Danny.
+Kate looked from Nikko and back to Danny.
 "No, I think that's you two."

 "Shut up."
-Kate flinched at the spray of spittle that shot from his mouth.
+Nikko was so close, Kate flinched at the spray of spittle that shot from his mouth.